daniel-234/testing-react-with-jest-enzyme-and-cypress/README.md

 If you want to install everything from scratch, there are some steps that at the time of this writing need to be taken, as something seems not to be working properly when installing Enzyme.
 For the installation process using `create-react-app`, I followed the official React and Enzyme documentation, that are summarized in this article: [An introduction to testing React components with Enzyme 3](https://javascriptplayground.com/introduction-to-react-tests-enzyme/).
 After the installation, though, some modules were deleted.
 I was faced with one error when trying to run the tests afterwards:
-1. `Error: Cannot find module 'jest-cli'...`.
+1. `Error: Cannot find module 'jest-cli'`.

 After reinstalling the 'jest-cli' module, another one showed up:
-2. `TypeError: environment.setup is not a function...`.
+2. `TypeError: environment.setup is not a function`.

 The solution suggested on [this issue](https://github.com/facebook/jest/issues/5119) by Dan Abramov (Gaeron) solved the problem.
 Here is what he wrote: "If you have both `react-scripts` and `jest` in your `package.json`, delete `jest` from it.
 Then delete `package-lock.json`, `yarn.lock` and `node_modules`.
 Then run `npm install` (or `yarn` if you use it)."

 By just cloning the application and running `npm install` on your terminal, none of the above errors would show up.

 ## License